machanism-org/machai/ghostwriter/src/site/markdown/act.md

 my-act#2!
 ```

-This means Ghostwriter runs episode 2 and then stops instead of continuing with later episodes.
+This runs episode 2 and then stops.

-Episode numbers are validated and must be between 1 and the total number of prompts.
+Episode numbers must be valid. `ActProcessor.setEpisodeIds` checks that all selected numbers are between `1` and the total number of episodes.

-### Moving and repeating during execution
+### Moving or repeating during execution

-The processor supports:
+During execution, the processor can:

-- repeating the current episode,
+- repeat the current episode,
-- moving to a chosen episode,
+- move to a specific episode by number,
-- continuing through all available episodes or only selected ones.

-This makes episodes useful for guided workflows and advanced task automation.
+- move to an episode by name,
+- continue normally from the requested point.

+Episode names are matched from the first Markdown heading line in the episode prompt.

 ## How inheritance works